emodjeska/post-install-config/README.md

 -Now, we will Configure Roles.

 Roles are the permissions granted to Agents per department that they have access to.
-You are able to check/ uncheck agents gevin that role in association with a department. an unlimited number of roles can be created and assigned to agents with access to various departments.
+You are able to check/ uncheck agents gevin that role in association with a department.
+An unlimited number of roles can be created and assigned to agents with access to various departments.

 1. Admin Panel -> Agents -> Roles
 2. Supreme Admin